 We do not have any fellowships for the M1 level but have a very limited number of fellowships for the M2 applicants, namely the Liliane Bettencourt excellence fellowships.
-The fellowships are awarded to interviewed candidates, based on their excellent curriculum, motivation and coherence of their M2 plan.
+The fellowships are awarded to interviewed candidates, based on their income, excellent curriculum, motivation and coherence of their M2 plan.

 We urge you to start now looking actively for fellowships, including contacting your home-country French Cultural Center (CCF), Embassy or Consulate.
 In event that your application for fellowship depends on acceptance to the program, please contact us and we will do our best to process swiftly your application.
 A useful website to look for fellowships is Campus France.